Liverpool v Brighton prediction, odds and betting tips + get £40 in free bets from BetMGM

 Brighton

-Joao Pedro and James Milner could return for the Seagulls and Billy Gilmour is back from suspension but they remain without Jack Hinshelwood, Solly March and Kauro Mitoma.
+Joao Pedro could return and Billy Gilmour is back from suspension but Brighton remain without Jack Hinshelwood, Solly March, James Milner and Kauro Mitoma.

 Liverpool v Brighton predictions